nmrs/sotd-report/cache/Archive/202408 Software.md

 Welcome to your SOTD Lather Log for August 2024

-* 2,504 shave reports from 132 distinct shavers during the month of August 2024 were analyzed to produce this report.
+* 2,533 shave reports from 132 distinct shavers during the month of August 2024 were analyzed to produce this report.
 Collectively, these shavers used 238 distinct soaps from 75 distinct brands.

 ## Observations

-* With [768 shaves](https://www.djudge.me/22/view) shaves from [$MammothMafia24](https://www.reddit.com/r/Wetshaving/comments/1dv6576/mammoth_mafia_recruiting_call_officially/) participants (plus another 64 shaves from non participants), it's no surprise at all that House of Mammoth landed at the top of the chart this month, though I'll admit that I was a little surpised to see that they had nearly double the shaves of the next nearest soaper, Stirling, especially seeing as Stirling had an [AA challenge of their own](https://www.reddit.com/r/Wetshaving/comments/1egmjc4/shepherds_of_stirling_challenge_austere_august/), albeit a pretty relaxed one.
+* With [768 shaves](https://www.djudge.me/22/view) shaves from [$MammothMafia24](https://www.reddit.com/r/Wetshaving/comments/1dv6576/mammoth_mafia_recruiting_call_officially/) participants (plus another 93 shaves from non-participants), it's no surprise at all that House of Mammoth landed at the top of the chart this month, though I'll admit that I was a little surpised to see that they had over double the shaves of the next nearest soaper, Stirling, especially seeing as Stirling had an [AA challenge of their own](https://www.reddit.com/r/Wetshaving/comments/1egmjc4/shepherds_of_stirling_challenge_austere_august/), albeit a pretty relaxed one.

 * Chiseled Face was only able to attract [nine participants](https://www.djudge.me/23/view) that may or may not love their partners to shave with [Midnight Stag](https://www.reddit.com/r/Wetshaving/comments/1dxvo6z/hark_the_substantialstag_side_challenge_is_here/) all month, but that was still enough for them to leapfrog Barrister and Mann to claim third in the Soap Maker contest.
 And since $SubstantialStag was focused on a single scent (unlike $MammothMafia24 and $ShepherdsofStirling), Midnight Stag easily claimed the top spot in the Soaps race.